Dubjay18/hg-two/Readme.md

     ```

 - **Delete a Person by Name**: `DELETE /api/user_id`
-  - Remove a person by ther Id.
+  - Remove a person by their Id.

 ### Testing